-For the next generation of FELs, it is expected that the jitter of the electron beam with respect to the laser pump will be unacceptably large.
+For the LCLS, the jitter of the electron beam with respect to the laser pump is unacceptably large.
 Therefore, the goal is to measure the arrival time of each electron pulse with respect to the laser pump and allow the proper ordering of the "frames" of the movie.
 In this case, it is critical to synchronize the electron arrival time diagnostic with the pump laser.